 God’s mercy is like that, surprising, boundless, unmeasured.

-Today’s important Old Testament reading from the Prophet Daniel reminds us that God is merciful not only to individuals, but also to the whole world.
+Today’s Old Testament reading from the Prophet Daniel reminds us that God how’s merry,not only to individuals but also to the whole world.
 Daniel is a faithful Jew immersed in a complicated world of exile – Babylon.
-But even there, God remembers his mercy.
+Even there, God remembers his mercy.

 “Great and awesome God,” Daniel prays, “we have been wicked and done evil; we have rebelled and departed from your commandments and your laws.
 We have not obeyed your servants the prophets, who spoke in your name to our kings, our princes, our fathers, and all the people of the land.”
 Still, God’s mercy blesses this world too, as the Prophet Jeremiah predicted.

-Daniel sees himself as one with the world and its people, even in their guilt.
-He accepts the consequences of living in a sinful world.
-He’s not like the elder son who sees nothing of himself in his prodigal brother.
-Daniel’s ready to go into the lion’s den of his world.
+Daniel sees himself associated with the world and its people, even in their guilt.
+He recognizes he lives in a sinful world, not like the elder son who sees nothing of himself in his prodigal brother.
+He’s ready to go into the lion’s den of his world.
 God’s mercy is also there.

 Daniel is a figure of Jesus who identifies with sinful humanity and shares in its suffering.
 He brings mercy to the world.
-Not only does he endure the world’s suffering, he helps the poor–another sign of God’s mercy, as Luke’s gospel insists in other readings this week.
+Jesus endure the world’s suffering and also helps the poor–another sign of God’s mercy, as Luke’s gospel insists in other readings this week.

 “Be merciful, just as your Heavenly Father is merciful.”